vibqetowi/2025-KPMG-Data-Challenge/README.md

 - Going forward, we assume the CPI is 1, we optimize for an SPI of 1 Based on this assumption, the goal of this dashboard is to allocate employee resources to obtain an SPI of 1.

+- Any negative hours logged to a given mandate is used to offset hours recorded on another project billed to the same client, as they had the goal of respecting certain billing caps or requirements.
+By looking at the data, we see that anytime there is a consultant billing negative hours, that consultant worked on other mandates for the same client.
+We cannot verify the validity of this assumption or the possible implications.

+  - In the case that the client name of the same client number changes, we assume that the client is the same, despite the change in name.
+One person has done a database course and trusts the importance of primary keys.
+For instance, Company X and Y have the same client number, so we assume both these entities to be the same client.
+Impact: we can change all the client names to Company X.

 ### Key Metrics Derivation

 #### Actual Cost (AC)